p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 ### Role ids

+Scope: TBD

 `role_id` field values appear in the message types listed below.
 Their values are selected by means not specified in the P4Runtime specification.

-Scope: TBD

 + `Role`, where the field is called `id` instead of `role_id`
   + `MasterArbitrationUpdate` messages contain `Role` sub-messages
 + `SetForwardingPipelineConfigRequest`
 + `WriteRequest`

+There is no known reason why a P4 data plane would ever have use for knowing role id values.

 ### Election ids

+Scope: A single P4Runtime device.

 `election_id` field values appear in the message types listed below.
 Their values are selected by P4Runtime clients.

-Scope: I believe this value is scoped to a (P4Runtime server, device_id) pair.

 + `MasterArbitrationUpdate`
 + `SetForwardingPipelineConfigRequest`
 + `WriteRequest`

+There is no known reason why a P4 data plane would ever have use for knowing election id values.

 ### Multicast group ids

+Scope: A single P4Runtime device.

 `multicast_group_id` field values appear in the message types listed below.
 The allowed set of values is determined by the P4Runtime